Uprising in Montenegro (1941): Initial success of the insurgents

 Insurgents captured several small boats in Virpazar.
 On 16 July they used one of them to transport 46 captured Italian soldiers to Scutari, in exchange for medical supplies and food.

 On 17 July, amidst the worst of the fighting during the successful attack he led on Berane, then-Captain Pavle Đurišić distinguished himself, and emerged as one of the main commanders of the uprising.
 During the attack on Berane, Đurišić fought alongside communist insurgent forces. Đilas attempted to get Stanišić to accept overall command of the uprising, but Stanišić refused.
 On 18 July, Đilas established the Command of People's Liberation Troops of Montenegro, Boka and Sandžak under his own command, with the advice of those former Yugoslav Army officers that were willing to fight under communist control.
 On 20 July insurgents captured Bijelo Polje with an Italian garrison of 180 soldiers and officers.

+With an expansion of uprising to Sjenica srez, uprisers clashed with NDH forces, present in Sandžak.
+They attacked stations in municipalities of Bare and Buđevo, and local commander Stjepan Jakovljević asked for reinforcements from multiple sources.
+He along with district representative held conference in Sjenica for joint fight between Ustaše and armed Muslims against uprisers, who were mostly Serbs, using pre-existing religious intolerance for their own benefit.
+Soon with backing of Ustaše Muslim militia were formed, which would be involved in crushing the uprising.
+Large attacks by uprisers on Bare and Buđevo were defeated by collaborationist forces on 21 July.
+In retaliation for this attack, Jakovljević's forces razed Orthodox villages Višnjeva, Goševo and part of Crvsko, as well as Orthodox houses in Bare, killing village head and expelled Orthodox population.

 Within three weeks from the start of the uprising, Italian troops were forced to retreat to their strongholds in Pljevlja, Nikšić, Cetinje, and Podgorica.
 Milovan Đilas and Arso Jovanović were sent from Serbia to coordinate the actions of the insurgents.
 According to Cavallero, most of the insurgent forces were led by former officers of the Kingdom of Yugoslavia until the end of October 1941.